Dodgers–Yankees rivalry: 1981: Changing of the Guard

 Lasorda said of the revenge for what Jackson did to the Dodgers in 1977 and 1978: "We were suffering and the guy was making a fool out of us.
 I was hoping and praying we would get another shot at him."

 This led to the Yankees not winning a World Series in the 1980s, one of two decades they would not win a championship since moving to the Bronx (the other being the 2010s).
 In contrast, the Dodgers were able to defeat the Oakland Athletics in the 1988 World Series.
+The Yankees would find success the next decade, winning four championships in five years from 1996–2000.

-It would be their last post-season meeting until the 2024 World Series, the last time ever the Dodgers visited the old Yankee Stadium, and the last meeting between teams from New York City and Los Angeles for a major professional sports championship until the 2014 Stanley Cup Final.
+The 1981 World Series would be their last postseason meeting until the 2024 World Series, the last time ever the Dodgers visited the old Yankee Stadium, and the last meeting between teams from New York City and Los Angeles for a major professional sports championship until the 2014 Stanley Cup Final.

 Rivalry in the 21st century

 Interleague matchups

 The introduction of interleague play in 1997 allowed the Yankees and Dodgers to play each other in the regular season.
 For the first several decades of interleague play, however, the Dodgers and Yankees had different regular interleague partners: the Dodgers typically played the Angels, and the Yankees typically played the Mets.
 Before the adoption of universal interleague play in 2023, the Dodgers and Yankees played only five interleague series.
 In addition, the Dodgers never played a regular season series at the original Yankee Stadium.

 Dodgers-Yankees matchups have tended to be popular with fans, and frequently result in sell-out crowds.
 The first time the Dodgers visited the Bronx since interleague play was introduced, in June 2013, their doubleheader sold out the new Yankee Stadium.

 Yankees great Don Mattingly, then manager of the Dodgers.

 Yankee greats Joe Torre and Don Mattingly managed the Dodgers from 2008 to 2010 and 2011 to 2015, respectively, adding more flavor to the Dodgers-Yankees series in 2010 and 2013.
 During the 2010 season, the Yankees and Dodgers played at Dodger Stadium on June 25–27, the first time that Torre and Mattingly faced the Yankees as Dodger coaches.
 The Yankees were victorious, winning the series two games to one.
 The teams met again during the 2013 season.
 The doubleheader of June 19 was not just the Dodgers' return to the Bronx after a long absence; it was also Mattingly's first return to the Bronx as a game participant since the Dodgers promoted him to manager following Torre's retirement.
 (Mattingly had previously visited the new Yankee Stadium on the night they honored George Steinbrenner with a monument in Monument Park.)

 The Dodgers and Yankees have played each other in every regular season since 2023.